-- Recognize a word as one other than commonly used in spoken English. - Utilize speech bubbles and quotations to differentiate between dialogue and text.
+- Use common words from other languages (i.e. count to 10 in Spanish). - Utilize speech bubbles and quotations to differentiate between dialogue and text.

-- Model various 'accents,' modulations and character voices when reading aloud. - Offer examples of various dialogue presentations.
+- Sing songs using words from other languages, connecting the English and other language term and meaning. - Model various 'accents,' modulations and character voices when reading aloud. - Offer examples of various dialogue presentations.